 If you're the bride or groom you do not want to be managing the food while enjoying your day.
 Plus, you’re also going to want to assign people to help clear and clean-up after the meal is over or schedule a cleaning service to come in after the event.

-COVID-19 Precautions to Take
+Health Precautions to Take

-In light of the coronavirus pandemic, here are a few things to keep in mind if catering your own wedding:
+To encourage proper hygiene practices, here are a few things to keep in mind if catering your own wedding:

 - Take everyone's temperature on the wedding day.
 For anyone handling the food or anything related to the wedding before then, take their temperature before they begin working.
 If it’s over 100.4 F, kindly ask them to stay home and rest up instead.